 Each time you add some food scraps make sure that you restore the compost.
 Stirring it on a continuous basis helps break everything down faster.
 Having a small compost and recycling container in your kitchen for easy access after eating is ideal.

-Just like every gardener and farmer knows, first we harvest, first we plant, and then we harvest when we collect and if the rain comes and destroys your harvest, van brush it off and re-plant and re-harvest we all reap what we sow but if we do not sow we do not read.
+Just like every gardener and farmer knows, first we plant, and then we harvest, and when we collect and if the rain comes and destroys your harvest, van brush it off and re-plant and re-harvest we all reap what we sow but if we do not sow we do not read.